 What’s Blizzard Entertainment waiting for?
 Isn’t it obvious that Overwatch would make a great movie?

 Why aren’t there any good movies based on video games?
 From the very first film based on Super Mario in the 80s to Ubisoft’s huge franchise based on Assassin’s Creed just a few weeks ago, we haven’t had a half-decent video game movie yet.
 None of them exactly screams classic, do they?
+There’s nothing like the classic casino games we all know and love!
+Luckily, this list of 21 top casino films created by NewCasinoSites keeps me busy whilst we wait for an action packed, video game inspired film.
 We do have our own list of favorites but we probably like them for all the wrong reasons.
 My personal favorite is the first Mortal Kombat not because it’s a fantastic movie.
 I love it because of how gloriously goofy it is!
 What other movie has a guy doing the splits to punch a four-armed monster’s junk?

 Thankfully, there are so many potential games that have the chance to be that one game that finally breaks the glass ceiling and becomes the first in a string of really good video game films.
 For me, the one that has the most potential is Blizzard Entertainment’s most recent success, Overwatch.
 Blizzard already tried (and failed) making a movie based on Warcraft, another hot property of theirs, just last year.
 But I think they should get cracking on making a movie featuring Tracer, Widowmaker, Reaper, Winston and the rest of the Overwatch and Talon teams as soon as possible.
 Not later.
 Right now!